Regression Psychology: Exploring The Defense Mechanism Of Regression

 How can regression be evaluated?

 Although there may be few evidence-based research studies or introductory lectures on the subject of diagnosing regressive behaviors, diagnosis can be possible.
 Healthcare professionals diagnosing regression may evaluate patient history, including medical, social, and psychological.
-Doctors may conduct laboratory tests to aid in isolating whether medical or psychological problems are responsible for regressive behavior.
+In some cases, doctors may conduct laboratory tests to aid in isolating whether medical or psychological concerns are responsible for regressive behavior.
 Many disorders can be responsible for regression, including Alzheimer’s disease.
-As a CNS disorder, more information about Alzheimer’s can be found in the Primary Care Companion for CNS Disorders ( often shortened to Prim.
-Care Companion)
+As a CNS disorder, more information about Alzheimer’s can be found in the Alzheimer’s Association.

 How to manage regression